captchafree/ScrambleGenerator/README.md

 ## Step 2

 The corner and edge pieces are randomly placed back into the core, resulting in a Rubik's Cube in a random state.
-This is the state the Rubik's Cube will be in when the generated scramble is applied to a solved Rubik's Cube.
+This is the state a Rubik's Cube will be in when the generated scramble is applied to a solved Rubik's Cube.

 ![Reassembled Rubik's Cube](https://static1.squarespace.com/static/54f2df67e4b079e94c291e4f/t/55150c87e4b0392be71ae4c6/1427442824922/scrambled_rubik%27s_cube?format=500w "Reassembled Rubik's Cube")